How It’s Done

 What To Expect:

 Patients may return home the same day as the surgery with a customized splint to protect their nose during the healing process.
 You may have some soft nasal packing, but this should be removed after 3 to 5 days.
 Patients can manage any discomfort with oral medication.

 The healing process for a rhinoplasty is longer than most.
 Patients generally develop some bruising/swelling around the eyes that will begin to disappear after 2-3 days.
 While most of the nasal swelling will have subsided the first month after surgery, it can take around 12 months before patients to see the full result.

 We provide detailed preoperative and postoperative instructions at Western Surgery Centre.

 Our goal is to provide you with the information required to ease the decision-making process.

 We strongly encourage you to research rhinoplasty surgery thoroughly.
-Here are some useful links to help you:
+Here is an useful link to help you: